gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-Once in ESTABLISHED state, only CRYPTO chunks can be sent to the remote peer and any other type of plain text SCTP chunks coming from the remote peer will be silently discarded.
+Once in ESTABLISHED state, only CRYPTO chunks can be sent to the remote peer and any other type of plain text SCTP chunks coming from the remote peer will be silently discarded with the exception of SHUTDOWN-COMPLETE chunk.

 If the lists of Protection Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
 ERROR CAUSE will indicate "Failure in